UCSF-DataSci/ds217-11-final-bobho1999/report.md

 ### Phase 3: Data Cleaning

 Data cleaning addressed missing values, outliers, and data type validation.
 After examining the dataset, it seems like all missing precipitation-related measurements, such as `Rain Intensity`, `Total Rain`, and `Precipitation Type`, occur exclusively at the Foster Weather Station, while the other two stations (Oak Street and 63rd Street) contain nearly complete records.
 Because these beach weather stations are located along the same Chicago lakefront and experience highly correlated weather patterns, I imputed Foster’s missing precipitation-related values, as well as Wet Bulb Temperature, using the hourly mean value (or mode for Precipitation type and Heading) from the other two stations.
 This approach provides a physically reasonable estimate of precipitation conditions at Foster during each timestamp while avoiding unrealistic assumptions produced by simple constant filling.
 For hours when neither of the other stations recorded a usable value, I applied a forward fill as a fallback, which preserves temporal continuity without injecting future precipitation events into earlier time periods.
-This two-step strategy balances meteorological realism with data completeness and ensures that modeling is not biased by systematic under-reporting or artificial rain events at the Foster station.
+This two-step method helps keep the weather patterns realistic while still filling the missing data, and it prevents the model from being biased by missing or fake rain values from the Foster station.
 For the remaining small amount of missing values in `Air Temperature` and `Barometric Pressure`, simple forward-filling is applied.

 **Cleaning Results:**
 - Rows before cleaning: **196,271**